Optum/dce/docs/howto.md

 ### Ending a lease

-Leases can automatically expire based on a date or a budget amount, but leases may also be administratively destroyed at any time.
-To destroy a lease with the API, send a DELETE request to *${api_url}/leases with the following request body:
+Leases automatically expire based on their expiration date or budget amount, but leases may also be administratively destroyed at any time.
+To destroy a lease with the API, send a DELETE request to `/leases` endpoint.

 **Request**